alljoyn/extras-webdocs/docs/develop/tutorial/ios.md

 The Test directory contains a few tests that can be used to test the AllJoyn SDK.

-#### Unity directory

-The Unity directory in this SDK is under construction and does not contain any officially supported code.

 ### Overview of files in the samples

 The following section is common to both BasicService and BasicClient.